freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 770.1

-I found a command called `find`.
-You can use it to find things, but it can also list your whole file tree.
-Enter `find` to view the file tree of the `website` folder.
+You can use `find` to find things or view a file tree.
+Enter `find` to view the file tree of the `website` folder to see all the files and folders withing it.

 #### HINTS